FEL-GameDev/saas-template-laravel/README.md

 MAIL_PORT=1025
 ```

-## IDE Helpers
+## IDE Helpers [Awaiting update for Laravel 11.0]

 From time to time, changes to your model will need to be reflected in your IDE.
-Run the following command to update your IDE helper files
+Run the following command to update your
+IDE helper files

+- Run `composer require --dev barryvdh/laravel-ide-helper` for helping your IDE know about fields in your models

 ```shell
 php artisan ide-helper:models
 ```

 ## About Laravel

 Laravel is a web application framework with expressive, elegant syntax.
-We believe development must be an enjoyable and creative experience to be truly fulfilling.
-Laravel takes the pain out of development by easing common tasks used in many web projects, such as:
+We believe development must be an enjoyable and
+creative experience to be truly fulfilling.
+Laravel takes the pain out of development by easing common tasks used in
+many web projects, such as:

 - [Simple, fast routing engine](https://laravel.com/docs/routing).
 - [Powerful dependency injection container](https://laravel.com/docs/container).
-- Multiple back-ends for [session](https://laravel.com/docs/session) and [cache](https://laravel.com/docs/cache) storage.
+- Multiple back-ends for [session](https://laravel.com/docs/session) and [cache](https://laravel.com/docs/cache)
+  storage.
 - Expressive, intuitive [database ORM](https://laravel.com/docs/eloquent).
 - Database agnostic [schema migrations](https://laravel.com/docs/migrations).
 - [Robust background job processing](https://laravel.com/docs/queues).